 The Academy for Children has a comprehensive curriculum that is based on research, neuroscience, and child development.
 Teaching techniques are developed to provide the most positive and enriching environment in which children feel happy and comfortable learning.
+Our modular schedule keeps our students' experiences fresh and engaged as they move throughout their day.
 Through these disciplines of professional faculty development, data collection, and team-work between our coordinators, directors, teachers, and parents, children learn at a rapid pace and feel good about themselves and care about their peers and their environment.
 We feel strongly about building character through give and take in play and learning.

 In light of our on-going research and keeping abreast of curriculum and how children learn best, we are always delighted when we are supported by the latest news and professional research.